PUSH-PULL-LEGS SPLIT: PUSH WORKOUT

 That brings us to push workout number two, which again, is not just for the sake of doing another upper body workout routine – rather it’s meant to complement what we either did or did not do in the first push workout.

-There are certain things I still want to accomplish here, and it starts right off the bat with a heavy compound exercise, the Overhead Barbell Press.
+There are certain things I still want to accomplish here, and it starts right off the bat with a heavy load compound exercise, the Overhead Barbell Press.

 OVERHEAD BARBELL PRESS